mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-01-01-Raspberry-Pi-Nas.md

 # Printing
-I used PETG for my filament because it has better longevityl; however, none of the components get hot in the NAS, so you should be fine to use PLA if you don't have access to PETG.
+I used PETG for my filament because it has better longevity; however, none of the components get hot in the NAS, so you should be fine to use PLA if you don't have access to PETG.

 Print out the following parts:
 - (2x) case_to_hdd_bracket